 It is a wonderful world, and Darwin’s ideas help make nature’s diversity comprehensible to us.
 Like many others, I definitely have found inspiration in his ideas, which I’ve tried to put into words in various posts on this site (below are a few examples).
 Happy Darwin Day, everyone.

 In re-reading a few books on evolution, it occurred to me that there is a common thread running through many of them, which is the reverence that the authors hold for life itself.
-Unfortunately, there exists an idea out there that to explain something in nature is equivalent to “explaining it away,” and likely to deflate one’s sense of wonder.
+Unfortunately, there exists an idea out there that to explain something in nature is equivalent to “explaining it away.”
+The fear is that this may deflate a person’s sense of wonder.
 But this is far from the truth.
 For example, the biological anthropologist Helen Fisher commented that her career studying the biology of love (by definition, one of the most romanticized topics possible) has done nothing to diminish her appreciation of it.
 The same applies for those who study other aspects of science, including evolution.

 Eugenie Scott, Director of the National Center for Science Education, has written that for many laypeople the notion that evolution is an unguided, mechanistic process implies that “life has no meaning.”
 However, contrast that view with how many scientists write about nature.
 The sense of awe and reverence that they exude is palpable.